williamollio/minitalk/README.md

 git clone <repository url>
 ```
 # Run
-Go to created repository and run following command:
+Go to the created repository and run following command:
 ```
 make
 ```